CANADA FX DEBT-C$ weakens as investors mull central bank policies

 severe winter weather in the first three months of the year.

-But the market took its cue from comments made by Bank of
+But the market homed in on comments made by Bank of Canada

 immediately follow the United States when the Fed starts hiking